mathetos/tldrwp/README.md

 1. Go to **Plugins → Add New** in your WordPress admin
 2. Search for "TLDRWP"
 3. Click **Install Now** and then **Activate**
-4. Install and activate the [AI Services plugin](https://wordpress.org/plugins/ai-services/)
+4. Install and activate the [WordPress AI plugin](https://github.com/WordPress/ai)
-5. Configure your AI platform in AI Services settings
+5. Configure your AI credentials in **Settings → AI Credentials**
 6. Go to **Settings → Reading** to configure TLDRWP options
 7. Test the connection and start generating summaries!